m-dougl/m-dougl/README.md

 ###

-<p align="left">Hi there, I’m Douglas from Brazil! 👋<br><br>- 🔭 Current Role: Data Engineer at TIM<br><br>- 📚 Learning Focus: Data Engineering pipelines and Machine Learning applied to Big Data scenarios<br><br>- ⚡ Hobbies: Improving communication skills and exploring the field of telecommunications<br><br>- 🌱 Currently Exploring: Cloud technologies and their applications in data engineering<br><br>- 💬 Ask Me About: Data engineering best practices, machine learning, and telecommunications<br><br>- 🎯 Goals: To become a leading expert in data engineering and contribute to innovative projects in the tech industry<br><br> - 🤝 Looking to Collaborate On: Open-source data engineering projects and machine learning initiatives</p>
+<p align="left">Hi there, I’m Douglas from Brazil! 👋<br><br>- 🔭 Current Role:  Analyst at TIM<br>- 📚 Learning Focus: Data Engineering pipelines and Machine Learning applied to Big Data scenarios<br>- ⚡ Hobbies: Improving communication skills and exploring the field of telecommunications<br>- 🌱 Currently Exploring: Cloud technologies and their applications in data engineering<br>- 💬 Ask Me About: Data engineering best practices, machine learning, and telecommunications<br>- 🎯 Goals: To become a leading expert in data engineering and contribute to innovative projects in the tech industry<br> - 🤝 Looking to Collaborate On: Open-source data engineering projects and machine learning initiatives</p>

 ###